 12. Learn How To Cook Thai Food

 Want to impress your friends at your next dinner party?
 Learn to make Thai food.
 Seriously, it works.
-There are Thai cooking classes on offer all over the island.
-Most will teach you all about the ingredients you are using, before letting you loose in the kitchen.
+Have a look at this highly-rated Thai cooking class run by a local woman.
+You’ll visit the organic farm and see where all of the ingredients you’ll be cooking with come from, then learn how to make traditional Thai dishes.
 Best of all, you get to eat everything you make at the end.

-13. Hire a Motorbike and Explore The Island
+13. Hire a Bike and Explore The Island

 - Where: There are rental places all over the island